Chalarangelo/30-seconds-of-code/README.md

 ### Even or odd number

-Checks whether number is odd or even using the modulo (`%`) operator.
+Checks whether a number is odd or even using the modulo (`%`) operator.
 Returns `true` if the number is even, `false` if the number is odd.

 ```js